Philidor Docs

 • Any vector scoring below 3

-• Asset vector limited by a non-Chainlink oracle
+• Asset vector constrained by hard-fail/override/staleness caps

 • Platform vector dragged down by incident decay